 - Participate in social activities: 69%

 However, the reality of retirement is different.
-Here are the percentages of retirees who actually engage in those activities:
+Here are the percentages of retirees who actually engage in those activities at least somewhat often:

 - Exercise: 68%